 - Image stabilization means taking pictures is easier

-- One user said optical quality is comparable to L series lenses
+- One user said the optical quality is comparable to L series lenses

 - Users say the zoom range is sharp at any point